Leveraging Our Experience

 • Eligibility for health insurance, inheritance and more: With paternity formalized on a birth certificate, the child can be covered by the father’s health insurance and enjoy other financial and legal advantages.

-What if you and your child’s other parent did not get paternity established at the hospital?
-Up until the child turns 18, you can still submit an affirmation signed by both of you establishing parentage.
-Then you can pursue a corrected birth certificate.
+If you and your child’s other parent did not get paternity established at the hospital, you can still submit an affirmation signed by both of you establishing parentage up until the child reaches age 18.
+Then, you can pursue a corrected birth certificate.
+And if you are seeking to establish paternity for your child but the other parent will not cooperate, contact our skilled family law attorneys for help pursuing a civil court order based on DNA or other factors.

 Confronting Complications